-My Google Scholar profile provides a complete list of publications.
+My Google Scholar profile provides a complete list of academic publications.
 Unfortunately, many of those links go to paywalled versions.
-The following papers are available in non-paywalled versions (author manuscript in minimal XHTML unless otherwise noted):
+For academic articles, chapters, and book reviews, links to non-paywalled versions are provided below (author manuscript in minimal XHTML unless otherwise noted):